garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > [deploymentRegistry](#providersdeploymentregistry) > insecure

-Wether to use a secure connection (SSL) to connect to the registry.
-Uses a secure connection by default (insecure: false)
+Set to true to allow insecure connections to the registry (without SSL).

 | Type      | Default | Required |
 | --------- | ------- | -------- |